daddel80/notepadpp-multireplace/README.md

 ### Multiple Search and Replace

 MultiReplace introduces a functionality to store search and replace strings in a list.
 This enhances efficiency when multiple replacements need to be made concurrently.
+MultiReplace introduces a functionality to store search and replace strings in a list.
+This enhances efficiency when multiple replacements need to be made concurrently.
+Please note that the "Find what:" and "Replace with:" fields are each limited to 4096 characters for performance and stability reasons.

 ### Interaction with the List